M-RAY47/Counting-People/README.md

-small project witch can be used to count people for fun
+small project which can be used to count people for fun